 Policy Goal: Ensure pre-primary schools' environment is inclusive and supportive to all pupils, regardless of gender and disability.
-Policy Objective/Indicator Strategies pupils with disabilities and those from vulnerable environments from 1.2.1 Ensure safe environment and adequate facilities that cater to the varying needs of all pupils in pre-primary, including those with disabilities.
+Policy Objective/Indicator Strategies Increase the enrolment of pre-primary pupils with disabilities and those from vulnerable environments from 146,903 in 2023 to 195,916 by 2030.
+1.2.1 Ensure safe environment and adequate facilities that cater to the varying needs of all pupils in pre-primary, including those with disabilities.
 1.2.2 Enhance teachers' skills in gender sensitivity, inclusivity, and special needs education.